This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra

 While many people visit more than one island during their time in Hawaii, personally, I don’t think that’s necessary.
 I’d advise you to spend more of your time enjoying the island you’re on, instead of spending a half day traveling between them.

-Good combinations would be Maui and Kauai, Oahu and Lanai, or the Big Island and Kauai.
+Good combinations would be Maui and Kauai, Oahu and Lanai, or Kauai and the Big Island (check out this perfect 7 day Big Island itinerary or an awesome Kauai itinerary for more details).
 You really can’t go wrong in picking a combination, but the three I’ve listed here will give you a nice mix of different experiences.

 3. A Hawaii Vacation Tip that Will Save You Dollars: Consider Accommodation with a Kitchen

 If you haven’t visited Hawaii before, you might be surprised to see the prices of food once you arrive.
 The cost of food and drinks in Hawaii are incredibly high, which means that eating out can quickly get expensive.